r-grandorder/tri-hermes/en/pages/Lostbelt/tunguska.md

 We should be prepared for a worst-case scenario.
 After all, our opponent is a Beast.

 **Nemo:**
-We have to leave everything to ...just like we always do.
+We have to leave everything to [♂ him /♀ her]...just like we always do.

 **Holmes:**
 Just so.
 Vexing, but nothing can be done about it.